PublicisSapient/enable-a11y/README.md

 ### VNU validation error

-If your build is failing due to an invalid error with VNU, you can update 'data/vnu-filters' with the corresponding error message.
+If your build is failing due to an invalid error with VNU (i.e. a false positive), you can update 'data/vnu-filters' with the corresponding error message.
 This will ignore these invalid errors and allow your build to complete.

 ### Pull Request from fork not completing CI/CD tests